Thursday, December 31, 2015

 Methods

 This study used session-to-session assessments to evaluate if psychological inflexibility, catastrophizing, and pain intensity mediated the effects of treatment on pain interference.
-Analyses were based on data from a previously conducted randomized controlled trial (= 60) evaluating the efficacy of ACT and Applied Relaxation (AR).
+Analyses were based on data from a previously conducted randomized controlled trial (n = 60) evaluating the efficacy of ACT and Applied Relaxation (AR).
 A moderated mediation model based on linear mixed models was used to analyse the data.

 Results